Carson City family relieved guardsmen’s deployment ends

 “I tried to deploy on this one, but they (military) would not let me get back in from the retired reserves,” he said.

-Since he couldn’t join his son and Nigel Harrison on the deployment in suport of Operation Enduring Freedom, his attention turned to helping his daughter and the couple’s four children.
+Since he couldn’t join his son and Nigel Harrison on the deployment in support of Operation Enduring Freedom, his attention turned to helping his daughter and the couple’s four children.

-“It’s been a family affair,” he explained.
-“It’s also been real exciting, but we bonded together and helped take care of the grand kids.”
+“It’s been a family affair,” he said.
+“It’s also been real exciting, but we bonded together and helped take care of the grandkids.”